MCS-LE

 OVERVIEW

-Single-use laryngeal electrodes MCS-LE are designed for recording electromyographic (EMG) activity of the laryngeal muscles and vocal cords during surgical procedures.
+Disposable laryngeal electrode MCS-LE are designed for recording electromyographic (EMG) activity of the laryngeal muscles and vocal cords during surgical procedures.

 The electrode is placed on an endotracheal tube and inserted together with it into the patient's larynx.
-The current-carrying part of the electrode contacts the vocal cords, allowing the recording of the signal passing through the nerves when they come into contact with surgical instruments.
+The current-carrying part of the electrode contacts the vocal cords, allowing the recording of the signal passing through the nerves when surgical instruments come into contact with them.

-The electrodes are manufactured in various configurations corresponding to different sizes of endotracheal tubes.
+The electrodes are manufactured in five versions, corresponding to different sizes of endotracheal tubes.

 A dedicated reusable lead cable is used to connect the electrode to the recording device.
 The lead cable is available in several models, depending on the connector type and cable length.